pvtokmakov/video_cluster/README.md

 ### Recomputing and clustering IDT descriptors
 We provide precomputed Fisher vector-encoded IDT descriptors for the Kinetics dataset under this [link](https://drive.google.com/file/d/1I5ZWlYJfFxXhPrv6gRq1jZJah85usd1H/view?usp=sharing).

-If you wish to recompute them, you will need to first download and install the original IDT implementation (https://lear.inrialpes.fr/people/wang/improved_trajectories).
+If you wish to recompute them, you will need to first download and install the original [IDT implementation](https://lear.inrialpes.fr/people/wang/improved_trajectories).
 This codes takes person detections as input.
 You can download the detections we used [here](https://drive.google.com/file/d/1CDX8qkhsx9ygL27VG8UQpzAipa3MeHPu/view?usp=sharing).

 Next, estimate the model (PCA, GMM) parameters used in Fisher vector encoding.
 To this end, first sample 3500 videos from Kinetics at random, and compute IDTs for them, using the script bellow (don't forget to update paths to the IDT implementation).